open-mmlab/mmengine/docs/zh_cn/design/infer_translation.md

 Abstract method that subclasses must implement.
 ```

-Input parameters：
+Input arguements：

 - inputs：The input data, which is the raw data without preprocessing.
 - preds：Predicted results of the model.
 - show：Whether to visualize.
-- Other parameters: specified by the user in `visualize_kwargs`.
+- Other parameters: Specified by the user in `visualize_kwargs`.

 Output：